zsoldaat/AequilibriumTechnicalTest/README.md

 6. in the "URI" field, paste the following: https://github.com/zsoldaat/AequilibriumTechnicalTest.git
 7. Click "Next"
 8. Select the empty Java project you created in step 2.
 9. Click "Finish".
-The project should now appear on the left side of project explorer in Eclipse.
+The project should now appear on the left side of project explorer in Eclipse in the empty Java project you had created.
 10. Navigate to the "src/test/java" folder -> "tests".
 11. Run "LoginChrome.java".
 12. Run "LoginFirefox.java".